 First birthdays are a milestone for parents as much as for babies.
 At one year old, your child is pulling up, taking early steps, discovering cause-and-effect, and exploring everything with their hands and mouth.
 The best first birthday gifts match where they are developmentally — open-ended, durable, and rich enough to grow with them into the toddler years.
+With the average Canadian family spending $300–$500 on a first birthday celebration, a registry helps guests direct their generosity toward gifts that genuinely matter.

 Sensory & Development Toys